 Source: GitLab

-This policy will make the employees feel cared for and valued.
-Since that’s what GitLab’s culture is all about, they have done a good job expressing the culture throughout their staff manual.
+This policy will help employees feel cared for and valued.
+Since that's what GitLab's culture is all about, they've done a good job expressing that culture throughout their staff manual.
 Have you done the same?

-If you have different time-off policies, remember to include them here since employees value their private time, which companies should encourage.
-When you do, you get a more engaged workforce.
+If you have different time-off policies, make sure to include them here, as employees value their private time and companies should support that.
+Doing so results in a more engaged workforce.

 When you explain the benefits you offer, be as clear and detailed as possible.
 You want your employees to get an idea of what they are getting from you from the first read, without contacting HR or someone else for an explanation.